A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: HYDRA

 where $0<\gamma<1$ is the discount factor.
 Errors in $C$ due to sensing noise, rounding errors, and other issues can accumulate over time.
 Consequently, the Euclidean distance between corresponding states is likely to be higher later in the trajectories.
 The discount factor $\gamma$ prevents such errors from dominating the inconsistency score.

-In a non-novel environment $E$ with an ideal domain $D$, the expected evolution of the system predicted by the planner should perfectly match the observed behavior in simulation, i.e., the two resulting trajectories align by default with the inconsistency score $C=0$.
-In the real world, however, this is usually impossible to achieve due to rounding errors, perception inaccuracies, and similar common issues.
-To account for such noise, the planning domain inconsistency monitor relies on a domain-specific consistency threshold $C_{th}$, where inconsistency scores below this theshold are ignored.
+In a non-novel environment $E$ with an ideal domain $D$, the expected evolution of the system predicted by the planner should perfectly match the observed behavior in simulation, i.e., the two resulting trajectories align by default with an inconsistency score $C=0.0$.
+In complex environments, however, this is usually impossible to achieve due to rounding errors, perception inaccuracies, and similar common issues.
+To account for such noise, the planning domain inconsistency monitor relies on a domain-specific inconsistency threshold $C_{th}$, where inconsistency scores below this threshold are ignored.
 Setting $C_{th}$ requires striking a fine balance between accurately estimating the inconsistency score and suppressing noise stemming from the execution environment.
+Currently, the inconsistency threshold $C_{th}$ is set manually for each environment by the planning model designer, based on their knowledge, to reflect the accuracy of the PDDL+ domain.

 A graphical representation of state trajectory-based inconsistency score computation is shown in Figure~\ref{fig:inconsistency_trajectory} in which the expected state trajectory under the agent's internal model $D$ (pink nodes) is compared against the observed trajectory (green nodes) in the environment $E$.
-The left y-axis denotes the Euclidean distance between states and the right y-axis, the inconsistency score.
-Due to the discount factor $\gamma$, the distance between states later in the trajectory contribute less to the inconsistency score than the distance between states earlier in the trajectory.
+The left y-axis denotes the Euclidean distance between states and the right y-axis is the inconsistency score.
+Due to the discount factor $\gamma$, the distance between states later in the trajectory contributes less to the inconsistency score than the distance between states earlier in the trajectory.
 The planning domain inconsistency monitor returns a non-zero inconsistency score if the inconsistency threshold is exceeded.